We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 No. To apply for a Commonwealth Teaching Scholarship, an applicant must be either an Australian citizen, a permanent resident, a holder of a permanent humanitarian visa, or a New Zealand citizen living in Australia.

-A detailed list of the eligibility requirements for applying to the Commonwealth Teaching Scholarship Program can be found on the Eligibility and applying page.
-Additional information is also available in the Assessment and Selection Policy and the Round 2 Scholarship Guidelines.
+A detailed list of the eligibility requirements for applying to the Commonwealth Teaching Scholarship Program can be found on the Eligibility and Applying page.
+Additional information is also available in the Assessment and Selection Policy and the Scholarship Guidelines for the Round that you are applying to.
+You can also use the Eligibility Checker tool to see if you’re eligible to apply.
+The Eligibility Checker tool is to be used as a guide only and does not guarantee you will be awarded a scholarship.

 Please note, the Department of Education cannot provide you with individualised advice on your eligibility or application.

-If I applied for a Commonwealth Teaching Scholarship in Round 1 and was unsuccessful, am I allowed to apply again in Round 2?
+If I applied for a Commonwealth Teaching Scholarship in previous rounds and was unsuccessful, am I allowed to apply again in Round 3?

-If you applied in Round 1, but did not commence an accredited teaching degree in 2024, then you may be eligible to apply in Round 2.
-To be eligible in Round 2, you must be a commencing an accredited teaching degree in the first semester or study period of 2025.
+If you applied in Round 1 or Round 2 but did not commence and complete any units of an accredited teaching degree in 2024 or 2025, then you may be eligible to apply in Round 3.
+To be eligible in Round 3, you must be a commencing an accredited teaching degree in the first semester or study period of 2026.

 Application requirements